migmm/migmm.github.io/README.md

 In the frontend, React was employed alongside Styled Components using TypeScript.

-In the backend, NodeJS was utilized with Express, Mongoose, Pg, and both MongoDB and PostgreSQL.
+In the backend, NodeJS was utilized with Express, Mongoose, Pg, and both MongoDB and PostgreSQL, everything with Typescript.

 ## Features